 The neck is examined as part of any shoulder evaluation because pain can be referred to the shoulder from the cervical spine (particularly with C5 radiculopathy).

 Suspected rotator cuff injury can be further evaluated with MRI should a brief course of conservative treatment not result in resolution of symptoms.

-In most cases of tendinitis and bursitis, rest, NSAIDs, and rotator cuff strengthening exercises are sufficient.
-Injections of corticosteroids into the subacromial space are occasionally indicated (eg, when symptoms are acute and severe or when prior treatment has been ineffective).
+In most cases of tendinitis and bursitis, rest, NSAIDs, and rotator cuff–strengthening exercises are sufficient.
+Injections of corticosteroids into the subacromial space are occasionally indicated (eg, when symptoms are acute and severe or when prior treatment has been ineffective or NSAIDs are contraindicated).
 Surgery may be necessary in chronic bursitis that is resistant to conservative management to remove excess bone and decrease impingement.
 Surgical repair may be recommended if a rotator cuff injury is severe (eg, a complete tear).

 The rotator cuff consists of the supraspinatus, infraspinatus, teres minor, and subscapularis muscles; these muscles help stabilize the humeral head during overhead arm motions (eg, pitching, swimming, weightlifting, serving in racket sports) and assist in elevation and rotation of the shoulder.

 Rotator cuff muscles may be torn acutely; shoulder instability, rotator cuff weakness, or mechanical impingement in the subacromial space may cause tendinitis (particularly of the supraspinatus tendon) and result in subacromial bursitis.